Blog

 Components of the Innate Immune System

-Below is a discussion of the main innate immune system components in accordance with the four basic immune functions.
+Below is a discussion of the main innate immune system components aligned with its four fundamental functions.

 1. Detection